The Cat Vet

 As mentioned before, even mildly matted fur may indicate a bigger health problem so they're rarely just a cosmetic issue.
 If the mats get larger and more crop up, cats can become quite "cranky" and rightfully so - it bloomin' hurts to have big chunks of fur entangled and tethered to adjacent bits of skin!

-Moderately to severely matted fur is a real welfare concern because it restricts a cat's normal movement and is a source of pain as it pulls on their fragile skin as they try to go about their every day activities.
-It also prevents cats from carrying out basic natural behaviour like the simple normal self-cleaning grooming cycle that usually goes on after meals and often in between.
+Moderately to severely matted fur is a real welfare concern because it restricts a cat's normal movement and is a source of pain, pulling on their fragile skin as they try to go about their every day activities.
+It also prevents cats from carrying out basic natural behaviour like a cat's natural self-cleaning grooming cycle that usually goes on after meals and often in between.
 Understandably these cats find it harder to reach to groom all over or get to the coat and skin underneath the matted fur effectively - the natural oils from the skin and the dead skin cells (dandruff) start to accumulate underneath the matted fur because they can't fall off as they ordinarily would.

 Matted fur also reduces ventilation and evaporation at the skin's surface and affects the cat's ability to thermoregulate - this means that cats in hot climates or cats indoors with central heating can overheat more easily.
 Lack of airflow to the skin makes it more moist and warm which creates the perfect environment for dermatitis and skin infections to develop - especially if the skin has been traumatised by the constant tugging of tightly matted fur - these micro-sized skin wounds can then allow bacteria to enter below the skin and causes a vicious cycle of further damage and pain.